imarkoffedu/hotelbooking-spring/README.md

 ## Description
 This is a simple hotel booking REST API built with Spring Boot.
 It allows users to manage bookings, including creating, updating, deleting, and retrieving booking listings.
-The API is designed to be easy to use and provides a simple documentation for managing property data.

 Also, I tried my best to make the code as clean and readable as possible, following best practices and design patterns.